The Big Idea:

-Imagine you’re walking down the street and you find a lottery ticket on the ground.
-This is the powerball jackpot winning ticket.
+Imagine you’re walking down the street, and you find a lottery ticket on the ground.
+This is the jackpot-winning ticket.
 You are instantly a millionaire!
 How would this change your life?
 What would happen if when you picked up the ticket you didn’t know it was real, so you never redeemed it?

-Dead in our sin.
-Following the ways of the world, following the ruler of the world, or Satan.
-Disobedient as the spirit of the world worked in us.
-Objects of wrath.
+We are dead in our sin.
+We are following the ways of the world, following the ruler of the world or Satan.
+We are disobedient as the spirit of the world worked in us.
+We are objects of wrath.
 Allow the group to discuss various personal answers to the second part of the question.

 2. Read Ephesians 2:4-10.
-What does this passage say about us after we come to know Christ?
+What does this passage say happens to us after we come to know Christ?

-He made us alive.
 He raised us up and seated us with Christ.
-He saved us out of his great love for us and to show us the riches of his grace.
-We only have to place our trust in Christ; He has done the rest as a gift, not because of anything we have done.
+He saved us out of His great love for us and to show us the riches of his grace.
+We only have to place our trust in Christ; He has done the rest as a gift and not because of anything we have done.

 4. What does it mean to you that God thinks of you as a masterpiece?